bcgsc/mavis/docs/source/usermanual.rst

     reference genome (sequences) is given and the cds start and end are not M and * amino acids as expected the translation is not loaded

-Example of the json structure can be seen below
+Example of the :term:`json file` structure can be seen below

 .. code-block:: javascript